Bring It On: In It to Win It: Plot

 The Sharks decide to hold a ceremony to ask the "Cheer Gods" for forgiveness.
 They are interrupted when the Jets arrive, and the squads have a "cheer-rumble".
-(This scene is a homage to the Jets/Sharks face-off in West Side Story.)
 The authorities arrive, and in the ensuing melee, several members from both teams become injured.
 Both squads are forced to leave the camp as neither one has enough members to compete.
 But before they can board their respective buses, Carson suggests to Brooke that they combine into a single squad to compete at the Cheer Camp Championship.
-Though reluctant at first, the squads come together as the "East-West Coast Shets" complete with new uniforms made through patching their old uniforms together.
+Though reluctant at first, the squads come together as the "East-West Coast Shets", complete with new uniforms made through patching their old uniforms together.
 The two teams slowly bond, while Carson works on repairing her relationship with Penn.

 The Shets sneak into Camp Victory, the rival of Camp Spirit-Thunder, to scope Camp Victory's star team, the Flamingos.
 After seeing their impressive performance, Carson devises a new routine, inspired by the Double Dragon ride at the amusement park.
-On the day of the competition, the Shets perform their routine perfectly, winning the competition outright.
-Carson and Penn kiss on the mat in the middle of the celebrations, and it is revealed that Camp Victory is the one responsible for stealing the Spirit Stick.
+On the day of the competition, the Shets perform their routine perfectly and win the competition outright.
+Carson and Penn kiss on the mat in the middle of the celebrations, and Vance reveals that Camp Victory is the one responsible for stealing the Spirit Stick.

-The end credits feature clips of the cast dancing "all over the world", while the singer Ashley Tisdale, Disney Channel and High School Musical Star, (who is the sister of Jennifer Tisdale) performs her single "He Said She Said".
+The end credits feature clips of the cast dancing "all over the world", while Ashley Tisdale performs her single "He Said She Said".